ssypachev/secval/README.md

 - string
 - func
 - bool
+- regexp

-Also, each type has similarly-named aliases
+Also, each type has similarly-named aliases (except regexp, which has name `regular`)
 ```
 let a = 100;